TransparentHealth/direct-test-certificates/README.md

 The following sections outline creating so called "bad" certificates where information might be missing.

-Note: Tt is reccomended that most negative tests be attached to email-bound certificates because it makes the testing process easier to manage because it avoids a lot of revocation and re-issuing.
+Note: It is recommended that most negative tests be attached to email-bound certificates because it makes the testing process easier to manage because it avoids a lot of revocation and re-issuing.

-Although the instrustions below are for email-bound endpoints the steps are identical for anchors or domain-bound enpoints.
+Although the instructions below are for email-bound endpoints the steps are identical for anchors or domain-bound endpoints.

 Create a revoked Endpoint.